Should a Credible Designer Know HTML?

 Validate Your Code

 It isn't enough to learn how to hand code HTML.
 Designers also need to be cognizant of the guidelines for technically correct HTML.
 Once your incredible design is coded, it's time to validate it to make sure it meets industry standard.
 The World Wide Web Consortium or W3C offers an online page where you can do just that.
-Bobby World also offers an online validation site that checks your site for conformity to the standards of the World Wide Web Consortium's (W3C) Web Access Initiative (WAI) as well as Section 508 guidelines from the Architectural and Transportation Barriers Compliance Board (Access Board) of the U.S. Federal Government.
+Free Forn Natter also offers an online validation site that checks your site for conformity to the standards of the World Wide Web Consortium's (W3C) Web Access Initiative (WAI) as well as Section 508 guidelines from the Architectural and Transportation Barriers Compliance Board (Access Board) of the U.S. Federal Government.

 It's Not That Difficult